How Many Times Can You Donate Your Eggs? The 6-Cycle Limit Explained

 Does Repeat Egg Donation Affect Your Health?

-This is the question most repeat donors actually want answered, and the research gives a reassuring picture.
-Current evidence does not show that donating eggs multiple times negatively affects a donor’s long-term fertility or overall health.
-Donors who complete multiple cycles under proper medical supervision, with adequate recovery time between each, show no documented lasting impact on their reproductive function.
+Per current ASRM guidance and available research, donating eggs multiple times does not show a documented negative impact on long-term fertility or overall health.
+Donors who complete multiple cycles under proper medical supervision, with adequate recovery time between each, show no confirmed lasting impact on their reproductive function based on evidence published to date.

 That said, each cycle does carry the same short-term risks as your first: mild bloating, cramping, and discomfort during stimulation and retrieval.
-OHSS remains the primary concern, and it’s worth knowing that your individual response can vary slightly from cycle to cycle.
+OHSS remains the primary concern, and your individual response can vary slightly from cycle to cycle.
 The monitoring protocols are in place for exactly this reason.

 For a full breakdown of what to expect physically, our body reactions guide covers the stimulation phase, retrieval day, and the days following in detail.
-And if you have specific concerns about egg donation risks, that resource covers the medical picture with more depth.
+If you have specific concerns about egg donation risks, that page covers the medical picture with more depth.

 What Actually Changes With Each Donation